Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 ### worker_consistency

-Defines whether this node should rebuild its state synchronously or asynchronously (the balancers and the router are rebuilt on updates that affects them, e.g., updates to Routes, Services or Upstreams, via the Admin API or loading a declarative configuration file).
+Defines whether this node should rebuild its state synchronously or asynchronously (the balancers and the router are rebuilt on updates that affect them, e.g., updates to Routes, Services, or Upstreams via the Admin API or loading a declarative configuration file).
 (This option is deprecated and will be removed in future releases.
 The new default is `eventual`.)